 Preset Exchange From ADI File

 WriteLog allows you to use a previous ham radio contest log to load in previously worked calls and exchanges in the current contest.
-For example, loading in a previous Sweepstakes ham radio contest will cause all of the calls you worked and their exchanges to default into the Log Window.
+For example, loading in a previous Sweepstakes ham radio contest will cause all of the calls you worked and their exchanges to default into the Log Window when worked.
 Your Check Call Partial window will also show the calls from the previous log to show up front in the list as the feature assumes that they are likely to be in this contest as well.

 In the tools menu, the option is here:

-Selecting this option will provide you a standard Windows dialog box.
+Selecting this option will provide you a standard Windows Explorer dialog box.
 Navigate to the ADI file, select it, and you’re done.

 Note: You must export a standard WriteLog file (a .wl extension) to an ADI file (an .adi extension).

 This is used for multi-type stations.
 Single Ops with a single radio are not impacted by this.

 While WriteLog is somewhat tolerant of not having matching contest files, I wouldn’t go there.
 It is much better to create your contest log on one computer and then copy the file (renaming the file to a unique name on each computer…for example CQWW40 for the 40-meter station computer) to each of the computers in the network.